phosfuldev/cortex/README.md

 You can read the full documentation for `cluster.yaml` [here](https://docs.cortex.dev/cluster-management/config).
 Once `cluster.yaml` is defined, you can run `$ cortex cluser up` from the project directory and spin up your cluster.

 ### 2. Write your inference serving code
 Cortex inference APIs are written in Python according to Cortex's [Predictor Interface](https://docs.cortex.dev/deployments/realtime-api/predictors).
 Predictors are simple, flexible Python classes that run an `init()` method upon intialization, and serve requests via a `predict()` method.
-Cortex also exposes hooks for pre and post-processing, as well built-in clients for TensorFlow Serving and ONNX Runtime:
+Cortex also exposes hooks for pre and post-processing, as well as built-in clients for TensorFlow Serving and ONNX Runtime:

 ```python
 # predictor.py